D3nn7/d3nn7/README.md

 # Hey I'm Danny👋🏻

-the Founder and CEO of [Slynite](https://slynite.com) My vision is to make the internet a more private and secure place where users can decide what data they want to share.
+the Founder of [Slynite](https://slynite.com) My vision is to make the internet a more private and secure place where users can decide what data they want to share.

 In my opinion, open source is a great solution to show everyone what a product or software does with the user's data.